Sign in

 Question

-Max Gumport followed up on the competitive landscape, asking why Kellanova's management feels their business does not require more price investment or givebacks to the consumer, especially when competitors and retailers seem to be moving in that direction.
+Max Gumport of BNP Paribas followed up on the competitive environment, asking why Kellanova's business does not seem to require more price investment or givebacks, especially when competitors and retailers are increasingly signaling a need for it.

 Answer